andrasq/node-k-http/Readme.md

   "Authorization: Basic" header.
 The fields `{ user: , pass: }` are also accepted.
 - `raw` - do not wait for and decode body, return immediately and let the caller wait for `res.on('data')` events.
+- `retryCount` - number of times to attempt the call in case of connection errors.
+  Default 0, no retries.
+- `retryError` - list of error codes to retry if `retryCount` > 0.
+Default is `['ECONNRESET']` socket disconnects.

 http options used to construct a url from parts:
 - `protocol` - 'http:' or 'https:' (default 'http:')